Ziggy Scalar Values

 The Ziggy data language doesn't define any standard tag, leaving it to each application to define the meaning and expected syntax of their tags.

-Tagged literals are particularly useful when used in conjunction with Ziggy Schemas as that will give users documentation and autocomplete support, while parsers will be able to map tagged literals to custom parsing functions (eg all @dates will be parsed as Date types).
+Tagged literals are particularly useful when used in conjunction with Ziggy Schemas as that will give users documentation and autocomplete support, while parsers will be able to map tagged literals to custom parsing functions (eg all @date

 NOTE: multiline bytes literals cannot be tagged.